Canon M100 vs Nikon 1 V3

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the V3 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the V3 from Nikon.
+Both the M100 and the V3 have been discontinued, but can regularly be found used on eBay.
+The M100 was replaced by the Canon M200, while the V3 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M100 Manual (free pdf) or the online Nikon 1 V3 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M100 or the Nikon 1 V3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 18.2MP) with a 15% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores substantially higher (26 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (2.7 bits more color depth).